Stuck At the Bottom

 You had no idea how significant the problem had become, nor how detailed the subsequent solution would be, but now you are glad you took the advice of a trusted friend and called a professional who understands the problem and how to treat it effectively.
 He goes to work, applies his skill set, and remedies the problem—and in the end, saves you money.

-For those ‘lucky’ enough to be able to store their belongings in a safe, controlled environment, here is what it looks like inside a storage facility located behind the old Rio Grande Train Station in downtown Salt Lake.
-They are LITERALLY living out of garbage cans.
+For those able to store their belongings in a safe, controlled environment, this is what it looks like.
+They are literally living out of garbage cans.

 Those living on the street have to be resourceful and fix or repurpose whatever items they can find.

-Another problem facing them is poor nutrition.
-Mental health begins in the gut, and without proper nutrition, our brains & bodies stop functioning at optimal levels.
+Another problem is poor nutrition.
+Mental health begins in the gut, and without proper nutrition, brains & bodies are unable to function at optimal levels.

 “Modern research in the nutritional and brain sciences has revealed novel signaling pathways between the gut and the brain, known as the gut-brain axis.
 Emerging research suggests that a healthy gut microbiome, promoted by a diverse and fiber-rich diet, may have positive effects on brain health, mood regulation, and even mental disorders such as depression and anxiety.”